- Optimizely Web Experimentation

 Secondary metrics are also useful for gaining visibility across the different steps of your funnel.
 For example, if you make a change to your product page and display shipping costs, your secondary metric might measure the change in drop-offs from the shipping page in your funnel.
 In general, use secondary metrics to learn when visitors drop off or navigate back to the home page and how these patterns compare between the original and variations.

-Here is a list of common secondary metrics:
+Here is a list of common secondary metrics and the reason for tracking:

 If you are using Optimizely Web Experimentation to test on a checkout page, you might need to configure your site for PCI compliance.